Board Member, Angel Island Immigration Station Foundation

 Buck Gee retired in 2008 from Cisco Systems, where he was Vice President and General Manager of the Data Center Business Unit.
 He joined Cisco with its 2004 acquisition of Andiamo Systems where Mr. Gee was President and CEO.

-He is a board member of the Angel Island Immigration Station Foundation and co-chair of the Donor Advisory Board of Silicon Valley Community Foundation.
-Mr. Gee is a co-founding board member of the Chinese American Community Foundation and serves on the board of Ascend/Northern California, the advisory board of the Asia Society/Northern California, and the advisory board of the Asian Pacific American Leadership Institute.
+He is an Executive Advisor to Ascend, the largest national network of Asian American professionals.
+He is board president of the Angel Island Immigration Station Foundation and serves on the advisory board of the Asia Society/Northern California and the advisory board of the Asian Pacific American Leadership Institute.

 Previously, he held management positions in engineering, marketing, and business development at Hewlett Packard, National Semiconductor, 3Com, Crescendo Communications, Com21, and Iospan Wireless.
 He has also taught computer and electrical engineering courses at Stanford University and Howard University.
 He holds BS and MS degrees in electrical engineering from Stanford University and an MBA from the Harvard Business School.